voxel51/api-py/APPLICATIONS.md

 uploading custom analytics, creating and managing users, monitoring the status of jobs, etc.

-This document provides a brief overview of using the Python Client Library to operate your application on the Voxel51 Platform.
+This document provides a brief overview of using this client library to operate your application on the Voxel51 Platform.

 <img src="https://drive.google.com/uc?id=1j0S8pLsopAqF1Ik3rf-CdyAIU4kA0sOP" alt="voxel51-logo.png" width="40%"/>